 - Size – 848 sqft

 The Signature Level Suite is actually similar to the Studio Suite only situated on the Signature Level.
-These are the highest floor with the best views but still hampered by being in the low rise Julius Tower.
+These are the highest floor with the best views but are still hampered by being in the low rise Julius Tower.

 The Bathrooms are a step up in luxury and you get Robes and Slipper included as well as a private elevator, but overall these are just too expensive for what you get.
-You can also get the Executive Suite we described above on the signature level, with the upgraded bathrooms and better views but still it’s such a lot of money when you are seriously hamstrung by the poor views.
+You can also get the Executive Suite we described above on the signature level, with the upgraded bathrooms and better views but still, it’s such a lot of money when you are seriously hamstrung by the poor views.